JICMAIL data enables users to understand what happens to mail after it is delivered in peoples’ homes.

 • Using data and insight from industry accepted (JIC) methodology that quantifies the interactions of mail across a 28-day period post-delivery in the home drawing upon the biggest capture of mail anywhere in the world.

-For example, Financial services business mail items have a reach of 1.15, which means 15% more people will see the mail item than just the individual it is sent to.
-They have a frequency of 4.6, which means they are interacted with or returned to 4.6 times across the 28-day period.
+For example, Supermarket Direct Mail items have a reach of 1.15, which means 15% more people will see the mail item than just the individual it is sent to.
+They have a frequency of 4.8, which means they are interacted with or returned to 4.8 times across the 28-day period.
 Combining these figures gives the campaign impacts figure, which is the total number of times the item is seen and interacted with.
-For 100,000 items, the total campaign impacts are 535,629, over 5 times that of the number of items mailed.
+For 100,000 items, the total campaign impacts are 554,387, over 5 times that of the number of items mailed.

-Additionally, these items are also in the home for 8.12 days providing multiple opportunities for brand building, engagement, and response.
+Additionally, these items are also in the home for just over 10 days providing multiple opportunities for brand building, engagement, and response.

 • Showing patterns of interactions for relevant mail journeys over the course of 28 days.
 Core metrics of open and read / reach, frequency, and lifespan.

 For example, JICMAIL data will show the calendar view of actions taken by a specific panellist with a specific mail item.
 In the diagram below, we can see the item has been shared with another member of the household.
-It also shows the physical actions (blue) and commercial actions (red).
-We can see the mail item has driven store visits and use of a voucher code.
+It also shows the physical actions (blue) and commercial actions (green).
+We can see the mail item has driven a visit to the sender's website, planning of a large purchase and use of a voucher code.

 Scroll to top